messagetemplates/messagetemplates-csharp/README.md

 ### Compiling

-Opening serilog-formatting-compact.sln requires VS2015 Update 3 with the .NET Core tooling to be installed.
+Opening MessageTemplates.sln requires VS2015 Update 3 with the .NET Core tooling to be installed.
 See: https://www.microsoft.com/net/core#windows